 This week’s Torah portion is “Bo” (Exodus 10:1–13:16) and in it we read about the last three plagues that God sent upon Egypt.
 Next week: The Exodus.

-Believe it or not, I want to take this opportunity to about dogs.
+Believe it or not, I want to take this opportunity to talk about dogs.
 That’s right, dogs.
 This is because dogs appear prominently in this week’s reading.

-The Midrash tells us that it is the dogs that will lead the singing of praises to God in the World-to-come.
-We are told that dogs will call everyone and everything in creation else to prayer with the words of Psalm 96: “Come!
+The Midrash tells us that it is the dogs that will lead the singing of praises to God in the World-to-Come.
+We are told that dogs will call everyone and everything in creation to prayer with the words of Psalm 96: “Come!
 Let us prostrate ourselves and bow, let us kneel before God, our Creator.”

 It is quite odd that dogs, of all creatures, will be the ones to lead the praising of God.
-We find that dogs are referred to as “brazen” (Isaiah 56), they are compared to “vomit” (Proverbs 26), called “bloodsuckers” (1 Kings 21:19), and are said to be a nuisance (Psalms 59:4), among many other unflattering descriptions and comparisons.
+We find that dogs are referred to as “brazen” (Isaiah 56), compared to “vomit” (Proverbs 26), called “bloodsuckers” (1 Kings 21:19), and said to be a nuisance (Psalms 59:4), among many other unflattering descriptions and comparisons.
 So why is it that dogs will be the ones to lead the services?

 The answer can be found in this week’s Torah portion.
-We are told that during the tenth and final plague, the plague of the death of the firstborn, where death and chaos was everywhere: the dogs didn’t bark.
+We are told that during the tenth and final plague, the plague of the death of the firstborn, where death and chaos was everywhere, the dogs didn’t bark.
 Didn’t make a sound.
 Not even a peep.
 As it says, “and no dog shall whet its tongue.”

-Due to the fact that they kept quiet during the plague of the firstborn, and let God do what He had to do unbothered so to speak, the dogs were rewarded with the honor of leading the praises of God in the Next world.
+Due to the fact that they kept quiet during the plague of the firstborn and let God do what He had to do unbothered, so to speak, the dogs were rewarded with the honor of leading the praises of God in the next world.

 But not then.
 Not during the plague of the firstborn.

 This is an important lesson for us.
 We all have some “dog-type” behavior we need to work on.
 We see that God takes note and rewards those who work on themselves.
-Even a temporarily improvement is worth a lot.
+Even a temporary improvement is worth a lot.
 Never stop trying to become a better person.
 Take it from the dogs!